EVATool/fae-architecture-log/_decisions/sig-devops-delivery.md

 TODO: make CI work with UID server...

-Advantages of using GitHub Actions:
+Unique features of using GitHub Actions:
-- Free
 - No need to worry about infrastructure and scaling/running it
-- GitHub is well known for open source projects (repo staying on GitHub)
 - GitHub Actions can be run locally and in the cloud
-- No installation/setup required
+- No installation/setup required (!)
 - No extra plugins that need to be kept up to date
-- Asynchronous, no concurrency (multiple independant workflows possible, workflow diagram)
-- GitHub Actions are a series of cloud-based docker runs (easy to run and debug)
+- GitHub Actions workflow visualization (job graph)
-- There is a GitHub Action for ever GitHub event
+- There is a GitHub Action for every GitHub event
-- The actions themself exist as yaml files and can be shared/reused like normal code
-- GitHub Actions are tightly intertwined with the source control on GitHub itself
+- Configuration files can be managed in GitHub; no need to manually copy to server in order to build
+- GitHub as host for repo as well as build pipeline (centralized)
-- Access to GitHub API (cross-repo update of code, automated pull requests etc.)
+- Easy access to GitHub API (Jenkins might require token?)
-- Easily shared and used via GitHub Marketplace
+- GitHub Marketplace (over 4000 actions published since GitHub introduced CI tools)
-- Deployment: App is stopped -> new docker image is loaded -> docker image is started again (maybe 15 seconds down time?) and no other down time or workload on the server
-- What is in 5/10/20 years?
-Can UID still provide the server?
-- Bigger community, more releases of new actions onto the marketplace
-- Even if paid, cheaper than Jenkins on server
-- Requires less testing than Jenkins

-Advantages of Jenkins on the remote server:
+Unique features of Jenkins on the remote server:
 - Independant of GitHub (Microsoft)
 - Plugins are available for cashing support
+- To be researched

+Our decision is GitHub Actions

 ## Reasons for the resolution

+The initial setup of Jenkins do not fit the project at the moment and could lead to a time shortage (This decision could be re-evaluated in the future depending on where the project stands).
-The open source nature of GitHub and the nature of the project make GitHub Actions the far more superior solution.
+The open source nature of GitHub Actions and the nature of the project make GitHub Actions the far more superior solution.
-The initial setup and running costs of Jenkins do not fit the project.